How to Homeschool Through a Work From Home Sick Day

-You may also want to consider outsourcing your homeschooling duties during this time with virtual courses and classes.
+You may also want to consider outsourcing your homeschooling duties during this time with virtual courses and classes through an online homeschool program.
 For example, my children have really enjoyed their Outschool online classes.

 And recently, they’ve been fascinated with Music In Our Homeschool, which offers a large library of music appreciation courses.
 These often include many links to music videos, printables, and singing games and lessons that align with their Sonlight homeschool curriculum.

 If necessary, bring in some help.
 Remind yourself that if your children were in school and their teacher was sick, they would have a substitute teacher.
 That means you can have one too!
 When it comes to work, consider hiring additional help to get tasks completed.

 Plan for a Work From Home Sick Day

 So there you have it.
 When it comes to homeschooling and working from home through sickness, remember your priorities.
 Understand that while your child’s education is important, so is your health (if not, more important).
 Take time for the proper self-care and take the suggestions mentioned here to help you do just that.

 Related: How to Work From Home and Homeschool During Coronavirus

 I’d love to hear from you.
 How do you homeschool and work from home while feeling less than your best?
 Let me know in the comments below!

 Always got to have a Plan B!
 Thanks so much for linking up with me at my #UnlimitedMonthlyLinkParty 18, open until November 26.
 Shared.